adrienjoly/adrienjoly.github.io/vr/index.md

 ## Create your own VR experiences

 - Create a (basic) VR space that can be explored by anyone, in 5 minutes!
-  1. Follow the tutorial on https://hubs.mozilla.com/spoke on your computer's web browser, publish it;
+  1. Follow the tutorial on [hubs.mozilla.com/spoke](https://hubs.mozilla.com/spoke) on your computer's web browser, publish it;
-  2. Open https://hub.link on the headset's browser;
+  2. Open [hub.link](https://hub.link) on the headset's web browser;
   3. Type the 4-letter code from step 1 => You're in!

-- Remix an existing game ([Spider-Physics](https://glitch.com/~spider-physics)) coded in a-frame / JavaScript, using [Glitch](https://glitch.com/search?q=vr) ([tutorial video](https://youtu.be/HqslsydOTvg))
+- Remix an existing game (e.g. [Spider-Physics](https://glitch.com/~spider-physics)) coded JavaScript/WebXR ([tutorial video](https://youtu.be/HqslsydOTvg))

-- Learn how to create your own VR game or experience with the a-frame framework: [Learn A-Frame (WebVR) - YouTube](https://www.youtube.com/playlist?list=PL8MkBHej75fJD-HveDzm4xKrciC5VfYuV)
+- Learn how to create your own VR game or experience with A-Frame (WebXR framework): [Learn A-Frame (WebVR) - YouTube](https://www.youtube.com/playlist?list=PL8MkBHej75fJD-HveDzm4xKrciC5VfYuV)

+- You can also create VR games and experiences with Unity, or create rooms directly in VR (e.g. in RecRoom or VRChat), but I've not tried that yet.